Tatuu03/wakeup-product-listing/README.md

 - All product and restaurant data is mocked directly in the backend.
 - This app is a prototype meant to demonstrate core functionality, not a production-ready solution.
+- Restaurants and products may appear out of order due to paginated merging during infinite scroll.
+With more time, I would implement proper sorting post-fetch.

 ## ✍️ Author